jathanasiou/hw-dissertation-validata2/README.md

 Afterwards, the contents of the `build` subdirectory can be placed in the serving directory of a web server.

 *Note:* the `"homepage":` entry in `package.json` needs to contain the full URL path where the app will be served from.
 This path will also be appended to `localhost:3000` when running locally via `npm run start`.

+## Schema.org Context Issue

+In May 2020 there was an issue with the serving of Schema.org's context file.
+To overcome this and permit validations to proceed a workaround was put in place (see 1623545 and #4).
+This uses a version of the Schema.org context file stored on the MACS server and then converts the JSON-LD to nquads before submitting to the RDFShapes service for validation.